Docstrings

 for example by merging the global options with the local options.

-By combining options here, you don't have to do it twice in collect
+By combining options here, you don't have to do it twice in collect and render.

 Parameters: